-(2) Software required
+(2) Required software

-• Microsoft .NET Framework 4 + language pack
+• Microsoft .NET Framework 4.5.2 or a later version

 1.5 Formats of Program Files

 For a HEX file to be readable by the RFP, it must have the correct format and satisfy the following conditions.
 If a program file with a non-supported format is read, an error will occur.